Blog

 Operating modelHuman and AI agent operatedTeam-operated workflows

-System scopeOrchestration, design, inbox, AIProfiles, objects, campaigns, testing
+System scopeOrchestration, design, Inbox, broadcasts, AIProfiles, objects, campaigns, testing

 Delivery modelChannels plus provider orchestrationChannel execution and workflows

-Courier integrates with documented providers and services including SendGrid, Twilio, APNs, Firebase, and Slack.
-Provider abstraction means you can swap or combine providers per channel without rewriting send logic.
-If your primary email provider goes down, Courier can fail over to a secondary provider automatically.
+Courier integrates with 50+ providers and services including SendGrid, Twilio, APNs, Firebase, and Slack.
+Because providers sit behind an abstraction, you can swap or combine them per channel without rewriting send logic.
+If your primary email provider goes down, Courier can fail over to a backup automatically.

-Slack and Microsoft Teams delivery in Courier supports DMs, channel messages, and email fallback routing.
-Multi-workspace and multi-tenant management, OAuth or incoming webhook authentication, and thread and conversation support are all documented.
-For B2B SaaS products where users live in Slack or Teams during their workday, direct channel delivery with intelligent fallback matters.
+Courier also delivers natively to Slack and Microsoft Teams with DMs, channel messages, and email fallback.
+Multi-workspace and multi-tenant management, OAuth or incoming webhook auth, and thread support are all documented.
+If your users basically live in Slack or Teams all day, being able to reach them there (with email as a backstop) is more than a nice-to-have.

-Courier's mobile messaging unifies push, in-app, and SMS through one API with APNs and FCM support, token management, end-to-end observability, built-in failover, and reusable templates across channels.
-The SDK overview confirms server SDKs for Node.js, Python, Ruby, Go, Java, PHP, and C#, plus client SDKs for JavaScript, React, web components, iOS, Android, Flutter, and React Native.
+On mobile, Courier unifies push, in-app, and SMS through one API with APNs and FCM support, token management, delivery observability, built-in failover, and templates you reuse across channels.
+The SDK overview lists server SDKs for Node.js, Python, Ruby, Go, Java, PHP, and C#, plus client SDKs for JavaScript, React, web components, iOS, Android, Flutter, and React Native.

 DifferentiatorCourierCustomer.io

-Channel breadthEmail, push, SMS, in-app, Slack, TeamsEmail, push, SMS, in-app, Slack, webhooks
+Channel breadthEmail, push, SMS, in-app, WhatsApp, Slack, TeamsEmail, push, SMS, in-app, WhatsApp, LINE, webhooks

-Customer.io's journey builder supports cross-channel campaigns, API-triggered broadcasts, and transactional emails.
-Segmentation is tightly woven into journey logic, so lifecycle teams can build workflows around profile attributes, behavioral events, and custom objects with more granular segmentation depth.
-A/B and multivariate testing, conversion tracking, and reporting dashboards give marketers the experimentation and measurement tools they need to iterate.
+Customer.io's journey builder handles cross-channel campaigns, API-triggered broadcasts, and transactional emails.
+Segmentation is woven right into the journey logic, so marketers can build workflows around profile attributes, behavioral events, and custom objects with more granular targeting.
+A/B and multivariate testing, conversion tracking, and reporting dashboards give them the tools to test and measure as they go.

 DifferentiatorCourierCustomer.io